 Capacity planning is a process that balances the available hours of teams against what the project needs.
 Capacity in this case is the most work that can be done over a certain timeframe.

 It’s a bit of a juggling act that has to keep several balls in the air, such as the availability of the team, the money in the budget for those hours and what is demanded by the client, stakeholder or customer.
-Capacity and planning obviously go hand-in-glove.
+Capacity and project planning obviously go hand-in-glove.
 Planning is how one schedules the hours of the team members so that the work gets done in time.

 Understanding Capacity Planning